Assistant Professor of Law

 Caroline Davidson graduated cum laude from Harvard Law School, where she was an executive editor of the Harvard Human Rights Journal.
 Prior to law school, she studied history and romance languages at Princeton University, graduating magna cum laude and Phi Beta Kappa.
 After law school, Davidson served as a judicial law clerk to Judge Alfred T. Goodwin of the Ninth Circuit Court of Appeals.

-She is admitted to the state bar of Oregon (active pro bono status) and California (inactive status).
+She is admitted to the state bar of Oregon (active) and California (inactive status).
 Her research focuses on international criminal and human rights law.

 - State Constitutional Protections for Pretrial Detainees, Berkeley J. Crim.
 Law (forthcoming 2014).

 - Book Review, Human Rights Quarterly 34 (2012) (reviewing M. Cherif Bassiouni, Crimes Against Humanity: Historical Evolution and Contemporary Application (Cambridge University Press 2011)).